nicolosh/HTML/README.md

 # HTML
 HTML from beginner to advanced ([Code Academy](https://www.codecademy.com/learn))

-## The following section shows commands that are composed entirely of text
+## The following sections shows commands that are composed entirely of text
 ***
 Write the title (header) on a page by writing
 ```html